 Deborah Millikan Scott

-Deborah Millikan Scott has more than 25 years experience with a demonstrated history of working in the entertainment industry.
+Deborah Millikan Scott has more than 30 years experience working in the entertainment and event industry.
 She is skilled in Event development and Management, Marketing and Brand development with a knack for creating awareness through Live Productions.

 Deborah began her career designing, planning and producing corporate events in the Atlanta market.
 The fundraising began with the USO and led to planning a parade and rally for our troops, commemorating ‘Operation Desert Storm’.
 The size and scope of the event created such a buzz that Georgia Tech contacted Deborah with a request to bring the Clayton County event to Bobby Dodd Stadium because the coveted entertainers and speakers had already been pre-booked by Millikan.

 President George H. Bush formally acknowledged the event by sending a letter from the White House to the Clayton County Parade of Patriots mentioning Deborah in the message.
 Millikan acquired sponsorship for the filming of the event and sent videos to soldiers that remained in Kuwait.
 A copy of the video was hand delivered to the President by Newt Gingrich, who spoke at the rally at Millikan's request.

 Millikan continued to develop, market and manage large productions in the Atlanta area such as concerts and festivals as well as manage and book recording artists.
 Deborah credits her mentors Doyle Brady and Merle Kilgore (Hank Williams Jr's manager) for helping her navigate the music industry waters.
 Deborah met her husband Rick while she was doing PR for the grandson of Johnny Cash.